RumblingLump/anxiety/scenes/act3.md

 `hong({ eyes:"look_right" });`

-h: Åh jag *beklagar* att §Big Pharma§ inte uppskattar min självmedicinering.
+h: Åh jag *beklagar* att Big Pharma inte uppskattar min självmedicinering.

 h: Look ^asshole^, we *all* have a way of shutting you the ^fuck^ up.§